superfell/SalesforceAdminApp/readme.md

 This is an Android app targeted at Salesforce.com Admin, who need/want to do basic admin tasks from their phone, like reset user passwords.
 This was my CloudSpokes entry for the Android Admin App challenge http://www.cloudspokes.com//challenge_detail.html?contestID=167

+## Not under active development anymore.
+Feel free to fork and modify as you like.

 # Todo
 handle device rotation better on the list screen